 The key factor in determining whether a proposal should proceed to a Gateway determination should be its strategic merit.
-The strategic merit test involves assessing proposals to determine if they are:
+The strategic merit test involves assessing the proposal to determine if they are:

-- consistent with the relevant development delivery plan for the land to which the proposal applies; or - where no development delivery plan has been published, consistent with any relevant interim development delivery plan, published on the Department's website, or - consistent with the relevant regional plan outside of the Greater Sydney Region, the relevant district plan, within the Greater Sydney Region, or corridor/precinct plans applying to the site, including any draft regional, district or corridor/precinct plans released for public comment; or - consistent with a relevant local strategy that has been endorsed by the Department; or - responding to a change in circumstances, such as the investment in new infrastructure or changing demographic trends that have not been recognised by existing planning controls.
+- consistent with the relevant development delivery plan or interim development delivery plan for the land to which the proposal applies, or - where no development delivery plan has been published, consistent with any relevant interim development delivery plan, published on the Department's website, or - give effect to the relevant regional plan outside of the Greater Sydney Region, the relevant district plan within the Greater Sydney Region, or corridor/precinct plans applying to the site, including any draft regional, district or corridor/precinct plans released for public comment, or - demonstrate consistency with the relevant local strategic planning statement or strategy that has been endorsed by the Department or required as part of a regional or district plan or local strategic planning statement; or - respond to a change in circumstances that has not been recognised by the existing planning framework.